SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ### Static site generators and minimal Content Management Systems {#static-site-generators-and-minimal-content-management-systems}

 Use a static site where possible.
 You can do so using a **static site generator** such as [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/).
-Jekyll has a longer history but also has more dependencies (it relies on [Ruby on Rails](https://rubyonrails.org/)).
-Hugo, which runs on the Go programming language, has fewer dependencies and attractive templates (this tool-kit runs on Hugo, by the way).
+- Jekyll has a longer history but also has more dependencies (it relies on [Ruby on Rails](https://rubyonrails.org/)).
+- Hugo, which runs on the Go programming language, has fewer dependencies and attractive templates (this tool-kit runs on Hugo, by the way).
 Another good option is [GitHub Pages](https://pages.github.com/), and there are [many more](https://github.com/myles/awesome-static-generators).

 If you are accustomed to building websites with tools like SquareSpace, Wix, or Wordpress, there may be a bit of a learning curve.
 But it is probably not as steep as it looks, and well worth investing the time.

-For those of you who are using digital collections, consider also using a stripped-down digital collection platform.
-Many people use Omeka or Drupal, but consider using instead the [Wax platform](https://minicomp.github.io/wax/), which is 'producing digital exhibitions focused on longevity, low costs, and flexibility'.
+For those of you who are creating **digital collections**, consider also using a stripped-down digital collection platform.
+Many people use [Omeka](https://omeka.org/) or [Drupal](https://www.drupal.org/), but consider using instead the [Wax platform](https://minicomp.github.io/wax/), which is 'producing digital exhibitions focused on longevity, low costs, and flexibility'.

 Static sites won’t be suitable for everything.
 A **content management system** (CMS) is a tool that helps you create a dynamic website without coding.
 WordPress and Drupal are well-known examples, but there are lightweight alternatives you can use instead:

 * [Strapi](https://strapi.io/): An open-source modern [headless CMS](https://www.contentful.com/r/knowledgebase/what-is-headless-cms/) alternative to WordPress.
 * [Ghost](https://ghost.org/): A lightweight headless CMS designed for content creators.